erencice/AI-Data-Science-Roadmap/README.md

 ### Learning Sequence and Resources

-1.  **Foundations of EDA**
+1.  **Foundations and Advanced Concepts of EDA

-    * [EDA with Python & Pandas (Coursera)](https://www.coursera.org/projects/exploratory-data-analysis-python-pandas) – Learn data summarization and visualization basics.
-    * [IBM: EDA for Machine Learning](https://www.coursera.org/learn/ibm-exploratory-data-analysis-for-machine-learning) – EDA concepts tailored for ML workflows.

-2.  **Advanced Visualization Techniques**

-    * [EDA with Seaborn (Coursera)](https://www.coursera.org/projects/exploratory-data-analysis-seaborn) – Deep dive into visual data exploration with Seaborn.
+    * [Python for Data Analysis (PDF)](https://ix.cs.uoregon.edu/~norris/cis407/books/python_for_data_analysis.pdf) – This book is concerned with the nuts and bolts of manipulating, processing, cleaning, and crunching data in Python.

-3.  **Tools and Automation**
+2.  **Tools and Automation**

     * [Dataprep.ai (Website)](https://dataprep.ai) – Automate and simplify data cleaning and EDA processes.